MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 Azure Stack HCI billing is based on a monthly subscription fee per physical processor core, not a perpetual license.
 When customers connect to Azure, the number of cores used is automatically uploaded and assessed for billing purposes.
 Cost doesn’t vary with consumption beyond the physical processor cores, meaning that more VMs don’t cost more, and customers who are able to run denser virtual environments are rewarded.

-Customers can either purchase validated servers from a hardware partner with the Azure Stack HCI operating system pre-installed, or they can buy validated bare metal servers from an OEM and then subscribe to the service and download the Azure Stack HCI operating system from the [Azure portal](https://azure.microsoft.com/products/azure-stack/hci/).
+Customers can either purchase validated servers from a hardware partner with the Azure Stack HCI operating system pre-installed, or they can buy validated bare metal servers from an OEM and then subscribe to the Azure Stack HCI service and download the Azure Stack HCI operating system from the [Azure portal](https://azure.microsoft.com/products/azure-stack/hci/).

 ## Management tools